mangalam-research/salve/README.rst

 exactly the same when used with RequireJS as it does when used in Node.js.

-The shim configuration above is valid as of underscore 1.5.2 and xregexp 2.0.0.
-Future versions of these libraries might need different shim configurations or no shim configuration at all.
+The shim configuration above is valid as of xregexp 2.0.0.
+Future versions of this library might need different shim configurations or no shim configuration at all.

 Testing
 =======